byBmrrr/codelighter/readme.txt

 == Description ==
-Lightweight WordPress plugin for highlighting code snippets in posts, pages and other custom post types
+Lightweight WordPress plugin for highlighting code snippets in posts, pages and other custom post types based on library https://highlightjs.org/

 == Installation ==